PCigales/GPXTweaker/README.md

 ----------English----------

 GPXTweaker is an application, in Python (≥ 3.8) and Javascript, for visualizing, in 2D and in 3D, and editing, throught a web interface, GPX tracks on a cartographic background.
+It also offers the possibility of displaying geotagged photos.
 No dependency is required.

 When saving the updated track, the inital file is renamed, by adding the suffix "- original" or, the following times, "- backup", in the same folder.
 Unchanged datas are, as much as possible, kept as they are, without alteration, in order to ensure the conservation of fields constituting extensions relatively to standards.